Spain’s ten-year plan to put startups in the economic driving seat – TechCrunch

 “With Renace in particular we want to help close the territorial gap.
 Because it’s going to be very interesting to be able to work with engineers in Cáceres for a company that is based in Barcelona.
 Or to work with a team of designers from the Basque country for a company that is setting up in Malaga.
 With Renace we can help integrate the country and really talk about an entrepreneurial nation and not just cities.
 So Spain has the potential to build that.
 And there are many others issues.”

 France alone spends billions annually both on R&D and on direct support for the digital sector.
-And even with EU funding Spain can’t hope to match the level of ‘ecosystem’ spend of richer, northern European countries.
+And even with EU funding Spain can’t hope to match the level of “ecosystem” spend of richer, northern European countries.
 But Polo says the plan is to make the most of what it has with the resources it can marshal — hence, with the Renace project, it’s about linking up existing incubators/accelerators (and adding “a new layer of value” such as via public-private partnerships).

 “When you end up reading the Spain entrepreneurial strategy you realize it’s not a billionaire plan of money that you put on the table in order to start building this Spain entrepreneurial nation,” he says.
-“It’s instead it’s a very robust plan in order to create that vision and putting together the different pieces that we already have — the different assets that we have as a country to start working together intelligently so we can make the best of everything that we can.”
+“It’s instead a very robust plan in order to create that vision and putting together the different pieces that we already have — the different assets that we have as a country to start working together intelligently so we can make the best of everything that we can.”

-Polo also argues that Spain is already doing well on the startup cluster front — saying it stands alone with Germany in having more than one city ranked among the top ten ‘most entrepreneurial’ in Europe, per such listings.
+Polo also argues that Spain is already doing well on the startup cluster front — saying it stands alone with Germany in having more than one city ranked among the top 10 “most entrepreneurial” in Europe, per such listings.
 More recently, he says, Spain has risen further up these listicles — as more of its cities have popped up in the “global competition for innovative entrepreneurship”.

 “Meaning that in different places of Spain there are many cities and regions that have the hunger to become a place that is helping entrepreneurs to create this kind of economy.
 And we can get many more,” he suggests, pointing to Renace‘s hoped for value from a social inclusion angle.